a-type/verdant/README.md

 An IndexedDB-powered database and data sync solution for sustainable, human, local-first web apps.

-# ⚠️⚠️⚠️ DO NOT USE FOR NOW ⚠️⚠️⚠️

-Look, I never know when people find my stuff online.
-Seems at least some word is getting out.
-But I just pushed a release tonight which I thought was well tested, but is actually really broken for larger data sets.
-Like, data loss broken.

-So please feel free to tinker, but don't use this for anything serious until I find the root cause.

 ## [Read the documentation](https://verdant.dev)

 > ## Status: Not Production Ready 🚧